tetradice/hyperapp-component/README.md

-# hyperapp-v2-modularize
+# hyperapp-v2-component

-`hyperapp-v2-modularize` enhances module system for [hyperapp V2](https://github.com/jorgebucaran/hyperapp).
+`hyperapp-v2-component` is plugin to enhance stateful component for [hyperapp V2](https://github.com/jorgebucaran/hyperapp).

-It is composed a middleware and functional component.
+It is composed a hyperapp middleware and function for creating component.

 # Features